Written by Support InfoBridge

 - Click the Save Added Users button to save the linked user in the SuperOffice database.

 As an optional step you can even choose to delete the online registration data after all users are linked.
-In the Office 365 Token Authentication Manager you need to click on the Delete Registration button.
+In the Microsoft 365 Token Authentication Manager you need to click on the Delete Registration button.
 After this all data from the customer will be deleted from the online database.